 The Tyger Form

 The poem ‘The Tyger’ consists of 6-quatrains entailed in rhymed couplets.
 The poem flows with a rhythmic synchronization with a regular meter, the hammering is relevant to blacksmith herein.
-The poem has been written in a neat, regular structure with neat proportions.
+It has been written in a neat, regular structure with neat proportions.
 The poem slowly points out to the final question therein.

 The Tyger Structure